villarjorge/villarjorge/README.md

 - ⚡ Fun fact: ...
 -->

 I am currently a physics undergraduate in my last year.
-I love getting lost in interesting problems!
-I am currently finishing my degree, but I am also looking for internships.
-Feel free to reach out by email
+I am also looking for internships (Around 300 hours).
+Regarding this or anything else, feel free to reach out by email: villarjorgesanjosedc@gmail.com